Ted Studebaker

-Ted Studebaker (September 1945 outside of Dayton, Ohio – 26 April 1971) was a pacifist and conscientious objector who served as an agricultural worker during the Vietnam War and was executed by North Vietnam in 1971.
+Ted Studebaker (September 29,1945 outside of Dayton, Ohio – 26 April 1971) was a pacifist and conscientious objector who served as an agricultural worker during the Vietnam War and was executed in the early hours of April 26, 1971 by North Vietnamese forces.

-Studebaker was the 7th child of eight born on a farm in the small town of West Milton, Ohio.
-He was a devout member of the Church of the Brethren, and also excelled in sports and played football in high school as well as in college where he attended the small liberal arts school Manchester University in North Manchester, Indiana.
-He then attended Florida State University for two years pursuing his graduate degree in social work before he left for Vietnam.
-He also had a great love for music and was a guitarist.
+Studebaker was the 7th child of eight born on a farm near the small town of West Milton, Ohio.
+He was a devout member of the Church of the Brethren, and also excelled in sports and played football, wrestled and was a track and field athlete (pole vaulter) at Milton Union high school in West Milton, OH as well as in college where he attended the small liberal arts school Manchester University in North Manchester, Indiana.
+He then attended Florida State University for two years completing his graduate degree in social work (MSW) before he left in early 1969 for Vietnam.
+Ted also had a great love for music and was a guitarist.

 On August 27, 1967, Studebaker delivered a message from the pulpit to the congregation at the West Milton Church of the Brethren.
 He expressed concerns about social issues of the day, including the war in Southeast Asia.

 "The dehumanizing process of war concerns me deeply," Studebaker said.
 "What can I do about man's inhumanity to man?"